Great science requires a great team.

 Principal Investigator

 Blair completed her PhD at Stanford University with W. James Nelson and Beth Pruitt, studying how cell-cell adhesions translate mechanical force into cell behavior.
-She then moved to the Stowers Institute for Medical Research, where she complete her postdoctoral work with Alejandro Sánchez Alvarado studying mechanisms by which post-mitotic cells regulate regeneration, scaling, and behavior.
+She then moved to the Stowers Institute for Medical Research, where she completed her postdoctoral work with Alejandro Sánchez Alvarado studying the mechanisms by which post-mitotic cells regulate regeneration, scaling, and behavior.
 She joined Baylor College of Medicine as an Assistant Professor in 2022.

 Science Joys: Beautiful data communication, fluorescent cells through microscopes, story-telling